This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

 3.1.3 Reporting responsibility

-In conjunction with Shared Services, CIT will prepare annual financial statements in accordance with Australian Accounting Standards and the FMA and provide them to the ACT Auditor-General for review.
-The statements and Auditor-General's opinion is to be provided to the Minister for tabling in the Legislative Assembly.
+In conjunction with Shared Services, CIT will prepare annual financial statements in accordance with Australian Accounting Standards and the FMA and will provide them to the ACT Auditor- General for review.
+The financial statements and the Auditor-General opinion is to be provided to the Minister for tabling in the Legislative Assembly.
 CIT as a reporting entity, reports on a January to December Financial year.

 3.2 Purchasing, procurement, commitment and expenditure